cpressey/Some-Games-of-Note/schema/Video game.md

 The platform or platforms that the video game is or was available for.

 ### controls

+*    optional: true

+NOTE, ideally this should not be optional.

 What the game is controlled with.